 Interest Income.
-Interest income was \$5.3 million for the year ended December 31, 2017, as compared to \$3.7 million for the same period in the prior year.
-The increase in interest income was due primarily to a larger relative portfolio of marketable securities during the year ended December 31, 2017, and, to a lesser extent, higher interest rates, as compared to the prior year.
+Interest income was \$5.3 million for the year ended December 31, 2017, as compared to \$3.7 million for the same period in 2016.
+The increase in interest income was due primarily to a larger relative portfolio of marketable securities during the year ended December 31, 2017, and, to a lesser extent, higher interest rates, as compared to 2016.

 Interest Expense.
-Interest expense was \$37.2 million for the year ended December 31, 2017, as compared to \$32.0 million for the prior year.
+Interest expense was \$37.2 million for the year ended December 31, 2017, as compared to \$32.0 million for 2016.
 The increase in interest expense was due to higher outstanding balances and higher floating interest rates on our Credit Facility.
-See Note 11 to the consolidated financial statements included in this Annual Report on Form 10-K for additional information regarding our senior notes and Credit Facility.
+See "Part II.
+Item 8.
+Financial Statements and Supplementary Data, Note 12.
+Debt" to the consolidated financial statements included in this Annual Report on Form 10-K for additional information regarding our senior notes and Credit Facility.

 Provisions for Income Taxes.
-Our effective income tax rate was 30.9 percent for the year ended December 31, 2017, and 31.0 percent for the year ended December 31, 2016.
-Our effective income tax rate for the year ended December 31, 2017, was lower as a result of the adoption of ASU 2016-09 related to share-based compensation, which decreased our effective tax rate by approximately 7 percent (see Note 2 to the consolidated financial statements included in this Annual Report on Form 10-K for more information regarding the adoption of ASU 2016-09) and the utilization of foreign tax credits, which reduced our effective tax rate by approximately 1 percent.
-These decreases were offset by the following non-recurring items: A deemed repatriation tax, net of the remeasurement of our deferred tax assets and liabilities resulting from the Tax Act and a tax benefit related to state tax credit carryforwards, which combined, increased our tax rate by approximately 8 percent.
+Our effective income tax rate was 30.9% for the year ended December 31, 2017, and 31.0% for the year ended December 31, 2016.
+Our effective income tax rate for the year ended December 31, 2017, was lower as a result of the adoption of ASU 2016-09 related to share-based compensation, which decreased our effective tax rate by approximately 7% and the utilization of foreign tax credits, which reduced our effective tax rate by approximately 1%.
+These decreases were offset by the following non-recurring items: A deemed repatriation tax, net of the remeasurement of our deferred tax assets and liabilities resulting from the 2017 Tax Act and a tax benefit related to state tax credit carryforwards, which combined, increased our tax rate by approximately 8%.